Public Relations & International Tourism

 Public relations and international tourism summary

-By hitting the road to take the Raleigh, N.C., message to key media marketplaces and missions in key markets—as well as sending electronic pitches to targeted media—the department pitched Raleigh area story ideas to journalists both domestically and abroad.
+By hitting the road virtually to take the Raleigh, N.C., story to key media marketplaces and missions in key markets—as well as sending electronic pitches to targeted media—the department pitched Raleigh story ideas to journalists both domestically and abroad.

 Earned media coverage

-As a result of the media relations efforts mentioned above, the department was able to garner more than 470 earned media placements totaling 505.8 million impressions and stellar media coverage of the Raleigh area as a premier leisure, meeting and sports destination.
-Significant placements in national publications included Rolling Stone, USA TODAY, O, The Oprah Magazine, Southern Living, Eater, Bon Appétit, Food & Wine, Forbes, Reuters, Thrillist, Delta Sky, American Way, En Route and others.
+As a result of the media relations efforts mentioned above, the department was able to garner nearly 900 earned media placements totaling 525 million impressions and stellar media coverage of the Raleigh area as a premier leisure, meeting and sports destination.
+Significant placements in national publications included Travel + Leisure, Conde Nast Traveler, Food Network, Southern Living, Bloomberg, Thrillist, Eater Carolinas, The Local Palate, Meetings Today, Smart Meetings and others.
 The media had some great things to say about Raleigh, N.C., this past year as well.

 The department was able to leverage the impact of COVID-19 on the local economy to generate significant local media coverage on the value of the tourism industry across Wake County.
-Generating more than 40% more media coverage over the same time period last year, stories generated in March through June focused on the impact to jobs locally, how locals could support businesses during the pandemic and what businesses were doing to reopen safely.
+Stories generated in March through June focused on the impact on jobs locally, how locals could support businesses during the pandemic and what businesses were doing to reopen safely.

 International tourism initiatives

-In its fourth year, the Public Relations and International Tourism Department aimed its international tourism efforts at growing foreign inpidual travel, specifically from three key international markets with direct daily flights—Canada, U.K. and France.
-Initiatives included one-on-one trainings with foreign tour operators who book inpidual travel as well as hosting tour operators for familiarization trips.
+In its fourth year, the Public Relations and International Tourism Department aimed its international tourism efforts at growing foreign individual travel, specifically from three key international markets with direct daily flights—Canada, U.K. and France.
+Initiatives included one-on-one trainings with foreign tour operators who book individual travel as well as hosting tour operators for familiarization trips.